E-Loubbidi/Shop-Management/README.md

 # Shop-Management
 C - Langage

-Extract the file .rar, open the project with CodeBlocks IDE and run it.
+Extract the file AppSM_C_Language.rar, open the project with CodeBlocks IDE and run it.

 ![Formulaire](Capture1.PNG)